PintoDrop/codequiz/README.md

 ## Description

 For this assignment I was tasked with creating a website from scratch that lets the user take a quiz to practice some knowledge about coding.
 During this assignment I had to make a working quiz that used a timer to test the users knowledge of coding.
 I had a lot of difficulty with the timer being used for the quiz but was able to get the timer started when you begin the quiz.
 I was also able to make the timer be 10 seconds per question.
 When I add a new question the timer will increase by 10 seconds.
+I was tasked with creating a spot for initials and high score for the user but was out of time before I begin tackling that aspect of the project.

 ## Installation